hitherejoe/AndroidTvBoilerplate/README.md

 </p>

-This is an Android TV Boilerplate project which should make it easy for you to get started when wanting to create your won application for the Android TV platform!
+This is an Android TV Boilerplate project which should make it easy for you to get started when wanting to create your own application for the Android TV platform!

 The project is setup using: